neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/09-smart-contract-apis.md

 ## Common Properties

-In addition to the generated methods mentioned above, the smart contract object contains all contain a few common properties:
+In addition to the generated methods mentioned above, the smart contract object contains a few common properties:

 ```typescript
 interface SmartContract<